Ileenfdz/Js-Methods/README.md

 # Js-Methods

-Doing examples of methods with mini exercises to know them little by little.
+Examples of JS methods.

+## Description

+Making examples using new learnt methods with JS, and putting simple comments to know what they do if i don't remember.